carvel-dev/carvel/site/content/kapp-controller/docs/latest/packaging.md

 ### Package Metadata

-Package Metadata are attributes of a single package do not change frequently and that are shared across multiple versions of a single package.
+Package Metadata are attributes of a single package that do not change frequently and that are shared across multiple versions of a single package.
 It contains information similar to a project's README.md.

 It is represented in kapp-controller by a PackageMetadata CR.
 A PackageMetadata CR is a namespaced resource by default.
 [Learn more](package-consumer-concepts.md#namespacing) about how to share a PackageMetadata CR across all namespaces within a cluster.
 ```yaml
 apiVersion: data.packaging.carvel.dev/v1alpha1
 kind: PackageMetadata